Meet The Fellows

 Dr. Latorre’s clinical and research focus is on reproductive psychiatry and collaborative care.
 She is active in teaching medical students as well as psychiatry and non-psychiatry trainees.
 She is currently the Associate Program Director of the Consultation-Liaison Psychiatry Fellowship at the University of Maryland.

 Her latest publications include a case review for Psychosomatics on "Anti-NMDAR Encephalitis: A Multidisciplinary Approach to Identification of the Disorder and Management of Psychiatric Symptoms," and a commentary in Ob.Gyn.News entitled “Depression after miscarriage.”

 Fellowship Year: 2017 - 2018

 Dr. Parihar was born and raised in Punjab, India.
-He graduated from SUNY Buffalo with a Bachelors of Sciences in Biomedical Sciences.
-In 2012 he graduated from American University of Antigua.
-He completed his residency in Pyschiatry at Creedmoor Psychiatric Center in Queens, New York before entering fellowship in Consultation-Liaison Psychiatry at the Univeristy of Maryland.
-Karanjit's interest in consult psychiatry began his first year of residency during internal medicine.
-Since graduation from fellowship in 2018, he works at Midhudson Regional Hospital/Westchester Medical Center as a CL attending.
+He graduated from SUNY Buffalo with a Bachelor of Sciences in Biomedical Sciences.
+In 2012 he graduated from the American University of Antigua.
+He completed his residency in Pyschiatry at Creedmoor Psychiatric Center in Queens, New York before entering a fellowship in Consultation-Liaison Psychiatry at the Univeristy of Maryland.
+Karanjit's interest in consult psychiatry began during his first year of residency in internal medicine.
+Since graduation from his fellowship in 2018, he works at Midhudson Regional Hospital/Westchester Medical Center as a CL attending.